sytone/obsidian-queryallthethings/docs/installation.md

 > [!NOTE]
 > This plugin currently has a hard dependency on DataView, make sure it is installed as well.
 If it is not found you will get a message asking you to install it.

+## Manually

+Copy the main.js, style.css and manifest.json file from the latest release on [sytone/obsidian-queryallthethings:](https://github.com/sytone/obsidian-queryallthethings) to a folder called qatt in the plugins directory.